huubhermsen/Frontend-Boilerplate/README.md

 ```

 ### Susy
-Install the Susy gem by symply typing the following command in your terminal app:
+Install the Susy gem by simply typing the following command in your terminal app:

 ```bash
 gem install susy
 ```

 ### Normalize plugin
-Install the Normalize gem by symply typing the following command in your terminal app:
+Install the Normalize gem by simply typing the following command in your terminal app:

 ```bash
 gem install compass-normalize